Skip to main content

 • During pumps, you underpay.
 Your trade either takes 30 seconds to land or doesn’t land at all.

 Dequan instead derives the priority fee from a live network percentile feed.
 The required fee at this moment, on this network, for the priority tier you’ve selected, is computed continuously.
 When you submit, the fee on your transaction is calibrated to current conditions, not yesterday’s.
-Three priority tiers are available — P1, P2, P3 — each anchored to a different percentile.
-Higher tiers get into earlier blocks at higher fee cost.
-Sniper and Apex traders typically run P3; Scout traders typically run P1 or P2 depending on bet size.
+Many platforms expose static tiers — often labelled P1, P2, P3 — where you pick a percentile and hope it matches current network demand.
+Dequan defaults to Auto, which monitors the average fees being paid in real time and automatically selects the fee necessary for optimal block placement.
+You never over-tip on a quiet network or under-tip during a pump.
+If you prefer full control, you can still set a custom fee amount.
+But for most traders, Auto is simply the right answer most of the time.
 The fee level is shown in the buy panel before you click and recorded in the trade history afterward, so you always know exactly what you paid for landing.

 Adaptive slippage